Nathan-Webb/Kovacs/README.md

 Something to keep me productive during the quarantine I guess.

-Built with Java 11 and MongoDB
+Built with Java 11 and MongoDB.
+Deployed with Jenkins.

 ##### Built By Spider#5879